Light Roast vs Dark Roast: Science-Backed Flavor Guide

 Understanding roast levels helps you choose coffee that matches how you actually want to drink it.
 It also explains why your perfectly pulled espresso tastes completely different from your friend's pour-over, even using beans from the same roaster.

 This guide breaks down the science of what roast level actually means, how it affects flavor, caffeine, and acidity, and which one matches your brewing method and taste preferences.
+We'll also cover how to store different roasts for maximum freshness, why your local café's roast choices matter, and how to conduct your own side-by-side tasting experiment at home.

 What Roast Level Actually Is: The Chemistry Behind the Color